kirklong/ASTR_6000_Workshop/README.md

-# ASTR 6000 Git Workshop
+# ASTR 6000 Git/GitHub Workshop

-We're going to use this repo as an interactive exercise to learn Git together!
+We're going to use this repo as an interactive exercise to learn how to collaborate with Git/GitHub together!

 ## Step 0: Setting up your Github